PieKing1215/swQolSuite/README.md

 The animation is purely visual but it waits for it before spawning you in.<br>
 This tweak skips the animation so you start spawning immediately once ready.

+### Show Hidden Components
+If enabled, the editor component picker will include components marked as hidden (mainly deprecated ones).<br>
+Changing this setting requires reloading the save/world to apply.

+### No Minimize on Focus Lost
+Disables the window automatically minimizing when it loses focus in fullscreen.<br>
+Turning fullscreen off and back on while this is enabled also fixes the window being forced on top of all other windows.

 ## Licenses

 Licensed under either of